monotiller/engineering89_vpc_setup/README.md

     2. DB
     3. Bastion
 8. For each step, select the matching VPC and corresponding subnet & security group for each instance
-9. Make sure that for app and bastion you allow for a public IP to be automatically assigned
+9. Make sure that for app and Bastion you allow for a public IP to be automatically assigned

+## SSH in to the DB from Bastion
+In order to access the DB you will have to go via your Bastion instance.
+Here's how:

+1. SSH in to your Bastion instance
+2. If you set a key for your DB instance you'll need to upload that to your Bastion instance now
+3. SSH in to your DB instance from within your Bastion instance!